-From the late 1860s right up to 1948, over 100,000 children of all ages were emigrated from Britain to right across Canada to be used as indentured farm workers and domestics.
+From 1869 through to 1939 (1948 to British Columbia) it has been estimated over 100,000 children were emigrated from the United Kingdom to Canada to be used as indentured farm workers and domestic servants.
 Believed by Canadians to be orphans, only two percent truly were.
-These children were sent to Canada by over 50 organizations including the well-known and still working charities: Barnardo's, The Salvation Army and Quarrier's, to name a few.
+These children were sent to Canada by over 50 organizations including the well-known and still working charities such as Barnardo's and Quarrier's.

 The British Home Children Registry was started by Perry Snow in 2000 in memory of his father BHC Frederick George Snow (1909 - 1994).
-In November 2013 Perry transferred his spreadsheet data of some 58,500 children to the BHCARA (Lori Oschefski) in order to carry on his work and make this information publicly available.
-Since 2013, BHCARA and its volunteers have added approximately another 2,200 BHCs to Perry's list.
-Norah Dennis had begun a similar project and in 2014 Norah also transferred her data on 21,400 BHCs to the BHCARA.
+In November 2013 Perry transferred his rough spreadsheet data of some 58,500 immigrant children to the BHCARA (Lori Oschefski) in order to carry on his work and make this information publicly available.
+Since 2013 BHCARA and its volunteers added approximately another 2,200 BHCs to Perry's list.
+Norah Dennis had begun a similar project and in 2014 Norah also transferred her data of 21,400 children to the BHCARA.

-Only surnames beginning with AA to DAU are presently online.
+Only surnames beginning with AA to PAY are presently online.

-Work is ongoing daily to enter missing emigration information, and perform logic & error checks on, the remaining entries.
+Work is ongoing daily to enter missing children, emigration information, and perform logic and error checks.

 This work being done alphabetically and we plan to update this site at least weekly during the process.